di-teach/supinfo_5cloud_course/projects/01-my-data-platform/ReadMe.md

 **Output**: A live, interactive Power BI dashboard that showcases real-time insights based on the ingested and processed data.

+> [!IMPORTANT]
-####  Otherwise, you can visualizing data locally with Tableau public or jupyter notebooks
+> Otherwise, you can visualizing data locally with Tableau public or jupyter notebooks

 Instead of Power BI, we'll use [Tableau Public](https://public.tableau.com/app/discover) or [Jupyter Notebooks](https://jupyter.org/) for visualization.